-New Data Reiterates No Quick Fix For Economy
+New Data Point To No Quick Fix For Economy

 Worries about a loss of momentum in the U.S. economy continued to make stock markets jittery Thursday.
 Major foreign exchanges experienced sell-offs following the sharp drop of more than 2 percent in U.S. indexes Wednesday.
 The markets are responding to data that suggest the U.S. recovery will remain a long, hard slog.

 Mark Vitner, senior economist and managing director of Wells Fargo, says the market sell-off was a response to a tide of negative news in the past few days.

 "There's been a lot of disappointing economic data," he says.

 For instance, lower auto sales and fewer new jobs in the private sector than expected, a slowdown in manufacturing growth, and another slump in home prices.
 It's a reminder that the U.S. recovery is still anemic.